-Over the past 25 years, the evolution of the data center has a large impact by the pace of massive technological revolutions transforming the IT industry as a whole.
-Starting with the dot-com period to the cloud and virtualization era to today’s Software-defined Data center revolution, IT data centers have continually evolved.
+Over the past 25 years, the evolution of the data center has a large impact on the pace of massive technological revolutions transforming the IT industry as a whole.
+Starting with the dot-com period to the cloud and virtualization era to today’s Software-defined Datacenter revolution, IT data centers have continually evolved.

-Moving from siloed architectures with dedicated system to virtualized and cloud-based model that pool together compute, network and storage resources, software-defined data centers are poised to increase business agility in the future.
+Moving from siloed architectures with a dedicated system to virtualized and cloud-based models that pool together compute, network, and storage resources, software-defined data centers are poised to increase business agility in the future.

-Most small business owners keep their servers, if they have one, on a shelf in the corner of the office or perhaps locked in the stationery cupboard.
-They might have it connect to an UPS (Uninterruptible Power Supply) so that if the electricity goes down the server will still keep on working.
+Most small business owners keep their servers if they have one, on a shelf in the corner of the office, or perhaps locked in the stationery cupboard.
+They might have it connect to a UPS (Uninterruptible Power Supply) so that if the electricity goes down the server will still keep on working.
 This may also support the broadband router which connects the server to the big wide world.
 It definitely doesn’t help if the broadband line goes down for any reason – someone stealing the copper for example.

 What can you do is keep your important server or servers off-site at a data center.
 This has some quite major benefits: